opennorth/represent-boundaries-docs/docs/reference/index.md

 ### Debugging

 For a browsable, HTML version of the JSON response, add a `format=apibrowser` query parameter.
 Add `pretty=1` to just indent the raw JSON.
+When using `format=apibrowser`, the `pretty` parameter and any JSONP parameter are ignored.

 ### Cross-domain requests